lailamaciel/oficina-python/README.md

-# 🤖 Mini Projetos de Automação com Python
+# 🤖 Python Automation Mini Projects

-Este repositório contém dois mini projetos de automação desenvolvidos com Python durante um **bootcamp realizado na faculdade**.
-O objetivo foi explorar o uso de bibliotecas e scripts para facilitar tarefas repetitivas do dia a dia.
+This repository contains two mini automation projects developed with Python during a **college bootcamp**.
+The goal was to explore the use of libraries and scripts to simplify repetitive tasks.

-> Projetos criados com fins educacionais, focados em produtividade e automação de processos.
+> Educational projects focused on productivity and task automation.

-## 📂 Projetos incluídos
+## 📂 Included Projects

-### 1. 📝 Preenchimento Automático de Formulário
+### 1. 📝 Automatic Form Filling

-Automatiza o preenchimento de um formulário web a partir de uma base de dados.
+Automates filling out a web form based on a dataset.

-**Funcionalidades:**
+**Features:**
-- Acesso automático a um formulário online
+- Automatic access to an online form
-- Preenchimento de campos com dados fictícios
+- Filling out fields with sample data
-- Submissão automatizada
+- Automated submission

-**Bibliotecas utilizadas:**
+**Libraries Used:**
 - `pyautogui`
 - `time`
 - `pandas`

 ---

-### 2. 🎓 Geração Automática de Certificados
+### 2. 🎓 Automatic Certificate Generation

-Gera certificados personalizados com base em uma lista de nomes.
+Generates personalized certificates based on a list of names.

-**Funcionalidades:**
+**Features:**
-- Leitura de lista de participantes
+- Reads a participant list
-- Geração de imagens com nome e data posicionados corretamente
+- Creates images with names and dates correctly placed
-- Salvamento automático dos arquivos
+- Automatically saves the generated files

-**Bibliotecas utilizadas:**
+**Libraries Used:**
 - `pyautogui`
 - `time`

 ---

-## 🎯 Objetivos de Aprendizado
+## 🎯 Learning Goals

-- Introdução à automação com Python
+- Introduction to Python automation
-- Manipulação de arquivos e imagens
+- File and image handling
-- Controle de fluxo com listas e laços
+- Flow control with lists and loops
-- Uso de bibliotecas externas para automação de tarefas
+- Using external libraries to automate tasks

-## 👩‍💻 Autor
+## 👩‍💻 Author

 Laila Maciel
 [GitHub: @lailamaciel](https://github.com/lailamaciel)